 Star Wars Weekly N° 116.
 May 14.
 1980.
 Luke and Leia find themselves in an organic mess.
 Artwork credited to Michael Golden and Terry Austin.

-There were other great artists who worked on these comics along with strong writers, letterers and toners such as Goodwin, Costanza, Rosen, Bender and the like.
+There were many great artists who worked on these comics along with strong writers, letterers and toners.
 I’d recommend checking the issues out – especially some of the original stories that appear and introduce us to an intriguing range of new characters and worlds.

 Star Wars Comics Wikipedia

 Sister Domina cover.
 Star Wars Weekly 86.
 1979.
 Art by Infantino and Day.